 Over the course of the year, there was no revision to the General Fund budget.
-If needed, the amendment was transfer within appropriations as a precaution to avoid over expending a line item.
+If needed, an amendment would provide for a transfer within appropriations as a precaution to avoid over expending a line item.

 The budget was prepared expecting a slight increase in the district tax base.
-The district tax base was decreased slightly, but the tax rate increased which produced a revenue increase of approximately \$9,000.
+The district tax base was decreased, but the tax rate increased which produced a revenue increase of approximately \$9,000.